Judah Moss Solomon: History

-Solomon was born in London, a son of Moss Solomon (c.
-1769–1842) and his first wife Elizabeth Solomon, née Myers, (c.
-1797–c.
-1830).
-He emigrated to Sydney around 1831 and was educated at Sydney College, which later became the University of Sydney, then for several years was employed by his uncles as supercargo on their vessels, which traded around Australia and nearby islands, and in that capacity first visited Adelaide on 20 October 1839, in the barque Strath Isla with a cargo of Timor Ponies.
-He worked for his uncle Israel Solomon (1818–1901), then in 1842 moved to Moreton Bay (now Brisbane, Queensland), where he was appointed Government Auctioneer, and conducted the first sale of township allotments.
+Solomon was born in London to Jewish parents Moss Samuel Solomon (c.
+1796–1849) and his first wife Elizabeth née Myers, (c.
+1799–c.
+1825).
+He emigrated to Sydney around 1831 and was educated at Sydney College, which later became the University of Sydney, then for several years was employed by his uncles V. & E. Solomon as supercargo on their vessels, which traded around Australia and nearby islands, and in that capacity first visited Adelaide on 20 October 1839, in the barque Strathisla with a cargo of 99 Timor Ponies, 50 being for South Australia.
+He worked for his uncle Isaac Solomon (1816/18–1901) as government auctioneers in Sydney, then in 1842 moved to Moreton Bay (now Brisbane, Queensland), where he was appointed Government Auctioneer, and conducted the first sale of township allotments.

-In 1846 he moved to Adelaide, where he founded the auctioneering firm E. Solomon & Co. in conjunction with Emanuel Solomon (1800–1873) and Isaac Solomon (1818–1901).
+In 1846 he moved to Adelaide, where he founded the auctioneering firm E. Solomon & Co. in conjunction with Emanuel Solomon (1800–1873) and Isaac Solomon (1816/18–1901).
 He was in England from 1854 to 1857, hoping to regain his failing health.
 E. Solomon & Co. was dissolved around this time and he set up in business on his own account, which he pursued until a few years before his death.